3VLINC/lemon-sync/README.md

 # Docker LemonSync
-Docker image for syncing your local Lemon Stand theme to your store
+Sync local theme files to your lemon stand store using the lemon sync command line utility.

 ## Usage